 The chemical name or the common name as indicated on the material safety data sheet (MSDS);

 An estimate of the maximum amount of the chemical present at any time during the preceding calendar year and the average daily amount;

 A brief description of how the chemical is stored;

 The location of the chemical at the facility; and

 Whether the owner of the facility elects to withhold location information from disclosure to the public.

 Annual reporting is required by both federal and state law.
 You are required to report the hazardous materials you stored on-site during the previous calendar year by March 1 each year.
-Click here for additional information or to download reporting software.
+View additional information and download reporting software.